YSW Team

 Anna Grochocka

+During YSW, Anna ensures the well-being of the artists, teachers, and volunteers, as well as coordinating the festival team.
 Her heart beats for YSW, but above all for the people who make it happen every year.

 Alessa Augustin

-In the context of YSW, she’ll be supporting the back office, and she’s looking forward to being part of it again.
+At YSW, she’ll be supporting the back office, and she’s looking forward to being part of it again.

 Feel free to talk to her when you see her; she always has a joke or a funny story ready.